 The Role of Open Source Tools

 Responsible AI wouldn’t be possible today (or at the very least, it would be a harder mission for companies and team members) without open source tools.
 There are some good commercial alternatives, but these in-company Responsible AI initiatives are mostly based on a proactive willingness to do “the right thing”, without a clear business case or specific hard (monetary) benefits.
-In that sense, finding open and free tools for teams to explore them and build their own Responsible AI tech stack is basic for key adoption, specially for bottom-up initiatives where data scientists and engineers are the actual decision makers..
+In that sense, finding open and free tools for teams to explore them and build their own Responsible AI tech stack is basic for key adoption, specially for bottom-up initiatives where data scientists and engineers are the actual decision-makers.

-Linux Foundation is a clear example of contribution to the open source Responsible AI ecosystem.
+Linux Foundation is a clear example of a contribution to the open source Responsible AI ecosystem.
 Projects such as AI Explainability 360, AI Fairness 360, and Adversarial Robustness Toolbox are already bringing new options (IBM, the main project contributor, has added these tools as part of their commercial AI Ethics solutions too).
 Other big companies such as Google and Microsoft are bringing relatively similar tools, with their TensorFlow Responsible AI and Microsoft Responsible AI toolboxes.
 Other companies like PwC are creating evaluation frameworks that can be good sources of inspiration to define the internal AI governance approach, even if there are no technical tools involved.

 The Business Case for Accountable AI (and recommendations for 2022)

 With an upcoming AI regulation in Europe (which focuses on potential levels of AI risk, and will impact any company with international businesses, and probably inspire other local regulations), responsibility will be quickly replaced by accountability.
-Good intentions and actions will become the prerequirement, and internal governance will be the enabler for “Accountable AI”.
+Good intentions and actions will become the requirement, and internal governance will be the enabler for “Accountable AI”.
 Last year was already very active in terms of regulations, new tools, AI adoption, and deeper discussions, but 2022 is certainly the best moment (and the last period of the current window of opportunity, as we can see in Figure 1) because of the great availability of open source resources, and the possibility of adopting a proper AI approach without any regulatory pressure.

 The business case (wonderful two words that get any company executive’s attention) will get clearer once teams HAVE TO adopt tools and processes, reactively accelerate initiatives, and deal with potential fines.
-For now, there are valuable soft benefits being explored (check page 12 of this Economist Intelligence report) that will justify two kinds of parallel actions:
+For now, valuable soft benefits are being explored (check page 12 of this Economist Intelligence report) that will justify two kinds of parallel actions:

 - Top-down, for companies and executives to support specific AI Governance programs, and work on the “company steps” previously mentioned.
 This process will take time to be defined and widely adopted, but it can be used to align internal business and technical stakeholders on the same shared goal.